 Measuring the effectiveness of learning and development on business results is a challenge learning leaders have yet to overcome.

 According to an ATD report, 35% of talent development professionals surveyed reported that their organizations evaluate the business results of learning programs to any extent.
 Furthermore, only 15% measure the ROI of any learning programs.
-Without the data that proves L&D makes an impact on the business, it’s extremely difficult to justify keeping – and expanding – the programs that are working.
+Without the learning analytics that proves L&D makes an impact on the business, it’s extremely difficult to justify keeping – and expanding – the programs that are working.

 What exactly is holding L&D back from measuring their business impact more effectively?
 ATD cites a lack of: